sleepymaidbot/sleepymaid/README.md

 - Postgresql
 - Docker

-## Contributing

-Im not sure why you would want to contribute to this but if you do make a PR and I will be happy to accept it.

 ## Running the bot

 1. Copy the `.env.example` file to `.env` and fill in the values.